mattia72/vimfiles/README.md

 # vimfiles
+This is a collection of my vim setting files.

 ## Usage
 1. Clone this repository to your .vim directory
 2. Create a _vimrc file in your home directory with this content: